Fintech startup Vise raises $65 million in Series C led by Ribbit Capital – TechCrunch

 Since raising the company’s Series B, assets under management have ballooned 4x to $250 million and client accounts have more than doubled, says Vise.

-Vise has been scaling its tech, team and the clientele for the past couple years, but that hit a new gear upon the appointment of Andrew Fong as CTO.
+Vise has been scaling its tech, team and the clientele for the past couple of years, but that hit a new gear upon the appointment of Andrew Fong as CTO.
 Fong hails from Dropbox, where he served as VP of Infrastructure Engineering.
-He actually started out as a site reliability engineer at Dropbox back in 2012, climbing the ranks to engineering director, and then senior director of engineering with a focus on infrastructure before becoming a vice president.
+He started as a site reliability engineer at Dropbox back in 2012, climbing the ranks to engineering director, and then senior director of engineering with a focus on infrastructure before becoming a vice president.

 Fong’s main goal is scaling up the engineering department, something that continues to be a focus for the company.
 Vasavada explained that expanding a product and a company is all about the foundation.